The Association of

 SHAPE ARRUF's FUTURE

-Volunteers are needed for the following committees to support ARRUF's new directors as we expand into full operation again.
+Volunteers are needed for the following committees to support ARRUF's directors as we expand into full operation again this fall.

-* The Membership Committee, newly formed (Thad Logan, Chair) has produced a list of all current members and intends to expand this project.
+* The Membership Committee, Thad Logan, Chair, has produced a list of all current members and intends to expand this project.
 They could use your help!

 * The first Benefits and Privileges Committee, we hope you noted, succeeded in fostering changes in the library policies for retired faculty.
 Their survey is now over two years old; we need an update!

-Want to get involved in virtual committee work?
+Want to get involved in virtual committee work for these committees?
 For more information, please contact former Director Mark Kulstad at kulstad@rice.edu.

-FOR UPCOMING EVENTS, ARRUF URGES YOU TO COME AS YOU CAN.
+FOR UPCOMING EVENTS, ARRUF URGES YOU TO COME HOWEVER YOU CAN.

 Got a hitch in your "get along"?
 A wheelchair and an escort may be your solution.
 Others trust a sturdy cane or a motorized chair or scooter.
+We often have a special bus to make travel to off campus sites easy.
 ARRUF wants you to use the means that may work best for you.
 Choose your chariot!

 In the past several months, ARRUF has visited settings and gardens that reflect different cultural visions: